aorkney/Avian-patterns-integration/README.md

 # Some results may have changed slightly, primarily as a result of updates to the analytical packages 'geomorph' and 'nlme'.
 # The major conclsuions of the analysis remain unchanged.

-# There is a mistake in subplot 'mp3', see whether you can identify it!
-# I plan to fix this.